 A shooting at a Texas flea market killed a child and wounded 4 other people, police say

-PEARLAND, Texas (AP) — Two children and three other people were shot at a Texas flea market Sunday evening and one child later died at a hospital, police said.
+PEARLAND, Texas (AP) — Two children and three other people were shot at a Texas flea market and one child later died at a hospital, police said.

-Officers responded to a call of shots fired at Cole’s Flea Market in the Pearland area at 5:34 p.m., the Pearland Police Department posted on X, formally known as Twitter.
+Officers responded to a call of shots fired at Cole’s Flea Market in the Pearland area about 5:30 p.m.
+Sunday, the Pearland Police Department posted on X, formerly known as Twitter.
 The victims were transported to hospitals.

 The shooting happened after an argument between two people who did not know each other, Officer Chad Rogers said in an evening news conference.
 The two people exchanged gunfire inside the market, police said.